topheman/topheman-datavisual/README.md

 * copy `server/config/local.env.default.js` to `server/config/local.env.js` and set your twitter credentials there (for dev purposes)
 * grunt serve - you're good to go (more in the launch section)

-For the moment the module `twitter-stream-channels` is still in dev and not yet published on npm.
-Some problems with npm link on windows, so I call the module with a relative path temporarily.

 ##Launch

 * `grunt serve` : will launch in development mocked mode (offline - no connection to twitter)